obaidy/hellapretty/Readme.md

 - `MAIL_FROM` – Email address used as the sender
 - `MAIL_TO` – Destination email address for reservation notifications

-These variables are required to insert reservations into the `reservations` table and to send a notification email after a reservation is created.
+TThese variables are required to insert reservations into the `reservations` table and to send a notification email after a reservation is created.